johnshew/NodeM365Graph/README.md

 The app needs to be registered with Azure AD.
 This does not require admin access.

-Once the app id and secret are know they should be placed into environment variables for the app to pick them up.
+Once the app id and secret are known they should be placed into environment variables for the app to pick them up.

 ## To Do